 There are a lot more things that could be said about picking a software development outsourcing partner with a business model that is not suited to your needs, but the point is – when you don’t know what you need or what the vendor is really offering – the outcome can be more expensive and less successful than it should be.

 If you don’t ask, most vendor sales are likely to be opportunistic.
 They want more business above all and will present the picture they think you are looking for.
-Some body shops will provide resumes on their letterhead to make it appear the resources are in-house.
+Somebody shops will provide resumes on their letterhead to make it appear the resources are in-house.
 They might even go so far as to recast past experience as “in-house” when in fact the contractor offered was working directly or for another provider.
 Some full-service vendors will offer junior resources for short assignments or staff from the bench that cannot be committed more than a few hours or days at a time.
 They aren’t being “dishonest” – they are trying to get full utilization and lower their overhead, but in the end, if you call them back for that resource again, they may be unable to break them loose.
 The same may be said of the body shop, however, since they generally cannot fill the available hours of their contractors for every day of the year, they will often have to substitute with another resource if you need to bring someone back to continue work.

 The Right Vendor for the Need

-All this comes down to one thing – regardless of your need you need to have outsourcing vendors whose business model you understand and that give you the ability to use the one that fits the need you are resourcing.
+All this comes down to one thing – regardless of your need, you need to have outsourcing vendors whose business model you understand and that gives you the ability to use the one that fits the need you are resourcing.
 This means having conversations, relationships, with your vendors and establishing a partner-level dialogue so you have confidence in what they can do for you successfully.
 It takes time and attention throughout the relationship to maintain the level of communication needed and it should be as much from the vendor as from you.
 But, if you can establish partnerships with your outsourcing vendors, the outcomes should be better for both sides.

 In that “best case” scenario you might use your “body shop” partner to provide: